RULE 35.1 SUMMARY DISPOSITION

 (1) the appeal is frivolous and completely without merit;

-(2) the judgment of the district court is based on findings of fact that are not clearly erroneous;
+(2) the judgment of the district court is

 (3) the verdict or the judgment is supported by substantial evidence;